 What to Consider if You're One Foot Out the Door.

 Do you feel burnt out in your relationship?
 No matter how hard you try to feel emotions, you just can’t seem to find a spark?
-Hours of the same arguments, trust issues, and feeling unheard can lead to the same burn out you experience when you spend too much time getting frustrated about anything.
+Hours of the same arguments, trust issues, and feeling unheard can lead to burn out.
+The same experience as when you spend too much time getting frustrated about anything.
 When you feel burnt out, you may begin to have difficulty sleeping, feel anxious often, and just be sick of dealing with your partner.
 At this point in the relationship is when women will often consider leaving.
 Before you head out the door, however, take the time to really ask yourself important questions and weigh the options.

 How Much Are You On The Fence?

-Having uncertainty in your relationship because your partner continues to be unfaithful is very different than being on the fence because he is needy or calls too much.
-One of these issues is a serious crack in the foundation of your relationship, and the other might be fixed with an honest conversation.
-When you are on the fence, a large part of you is already out of the relationship but a small part is hanging on and might consider staying.
-When you find yourself on the fence of a relationship, take a step back and imagine if there is anything he could magically change or become, would it help you consider putting a little bit of your heart back in the relationship?
-Will the problems you face allow you two time for recovery if he starts showing up EXACTLY how you need him to be?
+Having uncertainty in your relationship because your partner continues to be unfaithful is very different than being on the fence because they are needy or calls too much.
+One of these issues is a serious crack in the foundation of your relationship.
+The other might be fixed with an honest conversation.
+When you are on the fence, a large part of you is already out of the relationship.
+However, a small part is hanging on.
+When you find yourself thinking about ending a relationship, take a step back and imagine if there is anything that could magically change to make you want to stay.
+What would help you consider putting a little bit of your heart back in the relationship?
+Will the problems you face allow you two time for recovery if they start showing up EXACTLY how you need them to be?
 Or is it “too little too late?”

-Are You Telling Him What You Need And Exactly Where You Are?
+Are You Telling Your Partner What You Need And Exactly Where You Are?

 Is a Third Party Involved?

-If you are a woman on the fence because you are having a fling, or have feelings for someone else, the first step is to cut off communication with the third party – at least in the short term.
-Only once you have stopped talking to the other object of your desire can you have a clear head about whether or not you should stay or go in your current relationship.
+If you are on the fence because you are having a fling, or have feelings for someone else, the first step is to cut off communication with the third party.
+At least in the short term.
+When you have stopped talking to the other object of your desire, you can have a clear head.
+With a clear head, then you can think about if you should end your relationship.
 If you do decide to leave the relationship, make sure to close that door completely before you start something new.